Strawberry Angel Food Trifle

 Glaze

-• Add in the gelatin and whisk again.
+• Add in the gelatin mix and whisk again.

-• Add in the water and cook over medium heat.
-Stir occasionally.
+• Add in the water and stir until incorporated.
+Place over medium heat and stir occasionally.

-• Once it comes to a boil, let it boil for 3 minutes and remove from the heat and let it cool completely.
+• Once it comes to a boil, let it boil for 3 minutes.
+Remove from the heat and let it cool completely.

-• After the glaze has cooled completely, you can add in 2 cups of strawberries if you choose.
-I did not.
+• After the glaze has cooled completely, you can add in 2 cups of halved strawberries if you choose.

 Custard

-• In a mixing bowl, add in the heavy cream.
-Using the whisk attachment, beat on medium until stiff peaks form.
+• In a large mixing bowl or stand mixing bowl, add the heavy cream.
+Using the whisk attachment for the stand mixer or the electric hand mixer, beat on medium speed until soft peaks form.

-• Add in the powdered sugar and continue whisking until stiff peaks form.
+• Add in the powdered sugar and continue mixing until stiff peaks form.

-• Scoop the whipped cream into a separate bowl.
+• Scoop the whipped cream out into a separate bowl and set aside.

-• Add in the sweetened condensed milk and whisk until completely incorporated into the cream cheese.
+• Add in the sweetened condensed milk and continue mixing until completely incorporated into the cream cheese.

-• Place the angel food cake into small squares.
-Place them into the bottom of the trifle bowl.
+• Cut the cooled angel food cake into small squares.
+Place half or a third of the angel food cake pieces into the bottom of the trifle bowl.

-• Add in a third of the custard and make sure it goes to all the edges.
+• Add in half or a third of the custard and spread it to all the edges.

-• Add in a third of the glaze.
+• Add in half or a third of the glaze.

-• Repeat x2 with the cake, custard, and glaze.
+• Repeat the layers one to two more times starting with the cake, then custard, and then glaze.

 Nutrition